georgematheos/vs-app-backend/api.md

 * `visitorUsername`: A string which is a student's username.
 If included, only Vs in which the user specified by this username was a visitor will be returned.
 * `earliestStartTime`: A date and time, expressed as milliseconds since Jan.
 1, 1970.
 If this field is included, only Vs which began at or after this time will be retrieved.
 * `latestStartTime`: A date and time, expressed as milliseconds since Jan.
 1, 1970.
 If this field is included, only Vs which began at or before this time will be retrieved.
-* `maxResults`: An integer.
+* `$limit`: An integer.
 The maximum number of results to return.
 If not included, the server will return 50 results by default, in reverse chronological order by start time.
-The cap for this value is 250 (in other words, if `maxResults` is greater than 250, the server will act as though it is 250).
+The cap for this value is 250 (in other words, if `$limit` is greater than 250, the server will act as though it is 250).
-* `firstResultNumber`: The number of the first result which should be returned.
-If not included, the server will default to returning items starting with result 1.
-(For example, if 50 results are returned per request, and you want to retrieve results 51-100, this field should have the value of 51.)
+* `$skip`: The number of results to skip before the first returned value.
+If not included, this value defaults to 0.
+(For example, if 50 results are returned per request, and you want to retrieve results 51-100, this field should have the value of 50.)

 ##### Feathers command:
 ```javascript